Incremental Backup System

 The Script

-- ibs: Most of the IBS functionality
+- IBS: Most of the IBS functionality

 embedded in this one file.
 This has comments about how the code works.